-Ice911 chose to focus on the Arctic because it's the area where we can make the largest impact on global temperatures.
+We chose to focus on the Arctic because it's the area where we can make the largest impact on global temperatures.
 The ice in the Arctic acts like a global heat shield, reflecting heat that would otherwise warm the ocean and destabilize global weather.

-Since 1979, Arctic ice has lost approximately 80% of its volume.
 Although the ice builds up during the winter, it has not been enough to compensate for the losses since 1979.
 The video above shows the decline in minimum sea ice extent since 1979, which is basically the amount of ice left to reflect heat during the summer.